Lou Saban: Cleveland Browns

-Saban was selected in the 10th round of the 1944 NFL draft by Card-Pitt, a temporary merger between the Chicago Cardinals and Pittsburgh Steelers made necessary after the teams were gutted by players' military service.
+Saban was selected 88th overall in the 10th round of the 1944 NFL draft by Card-Pitt, a temporary merger between the Chicago Cardinals and Pittsburgh Steelers made necessary after the teams were gutted by players' military service.
 Saban, however, did not sign with Card-Pitt, and instead joined the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC) and coached by Paul Brown.
 Brown said Saban would be used exclusively on defense as a linebacker and as a kicker of extra points.
 Saban was one of the first arrivals at the Browns' training camp in Bowling Green, Ohio, having left China just three weeks before.

 Despite Brown's intentions, Saban was used occasionally on the Browns' offense in 1946.
 He caught a 44-yard pass from quarterback Otto Graham in a September game against the Buffalo Bisons.
 He was mainly used as a linebacker, however, and had four interceptions as the Browns won the first AAFC championship.
 In the offseason, he worked for Browns owner Mickey McBride's Yellow Cab Company; many of his teammates spent the offseason either at college making up for time lost to the war or taking jobs to supplement their football incomes.

 Saban was named the Browns' captain in 1946 after Jim Daniell, the first team captain, was arrested in a scuffle with Cleveland police and was kicked off the team at the end of the season.
 The following year, he filled in to kick extra points when the team's regular placekicker, Lou Groza, was injured.
 The Browns amassed a 12–1–1 regular-season record in 1947 and won the AAFC championship for the second time in a row.

 Never having finished his degree at Indiana, Saban enrolled that summer at Baldwin Wallace University in Berea, Ohio.
 After the 1948 season, in which Cleveland won all of its games and a third championship, Saban was named to two news outlets' all-AAFC teams.
 Saban came into his own as a linebacker in 1948.
 "Saban has been regarded as the best in football at his position for two years", Brown said in November.
 "If anything, he's even better this year.
 He has improved on covering pass receivers."
 He was a unanimous all-AAFC selection in 1949, when the Browns won their fourth AAFC championship in a row.
 Saban announced his retirement before the championship game and said in December that he was seeking the head coaching job at the Case Institute of Technology in Cleveland before its merger with the Western Reserve University forming the Case Western Reserve University.